utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 <img src="img/sped-rate-filter.png" width="300">

 Now our CRATE data only contains regular public schools.
-When we join to our CSTUD data, we will do so in a manner that filters out non-matching columns so we will only have schools that are in this list.
+When we join to our CSTUD data, we will do so in a manner that filters out non-matching rows so we will only have schools that are in this list.

 ## Joining all the files together